cryptfolionz/api/README.md

 1. We could have a travis-ci badge...
 1. In theory we could include some sample applications here too
 1. User accounts/APIs will have different rate limits depending on plan
+1. Could we generate the .md from the specs?
+1. The specs could use a specific Ruby client, rather than manually GET (which could be included in cryptfolio CI)